December14/Sniffers/README.md

 ## Charles Proxy
 ### Task :
 1. You need to change the number of products in the basket on an already known resource http://demowebshop.tricentis.com/cart For example, the request sends "2 products", and you have to return "500".
-2. Simulate a situation in which when contacting http://demowebshop.tricentis.com / the server will return the status code 403.
-Remember that requests to other resources should work normally
+2. Simulate a situation in which when accessing http://demowebshop.tricentis.com / the server will return the status code 403.
+Remember that requests to other resources should work normally.
 3. Sometimes in the work of the tester it is necessary to transfer requests from one environment to another.
-For example, we cannot conduct direct testing on the prod, but must knock on the environment for testing.
-Suppose that http://demowebshop.tricentis.com / this is the prod version, and http://demowebshop.tricentis.com/qa  is a QA version (don't pay attention that this page doesn't exist).
-Your task is to redirect the request from Prod to QA
+For example, we cannot conduct direct testing on the prod, but must test on the environment for testing.
+Let's suppose that http://demowebshop.tricentis.com is a prod version, and http://demowebshop.tricentis.com/qa is a QA version (don't pay attention that this page doesn't exist).
+Your task is to redirect the request from Prod to QA.
 4. Attach a screenshot of intercepted HTTPs requests from your mobile device.

 ### Solution :